-For the 2022 pilot program, Residency is open to visual artists only.
-Subsequent years, residency may be open to and include performance artists.
+For the 2023 program, residency is open to visual artists and writers only.
+In subsequent years, residency may be open to and include performance artists.
 Program will consider any medium suitable for digital reproduction including two-dimensional visual still media (such as painting, photography, printmaking), sculpture, video, etc.